Skip to content

 Updated: at

-Accessibility is a critical aspect of web development that ensures your application can be used by everyone, including people with disabilities.
-Making your Vue apps accessible not only meets legal requirements, but provides a better experience for all users.
+Accessibility is a critical aspect of web development that ensures your application serves everyone, including people with disabilities.
+Making your Vue apps accessible fulfills legal requirements and enhances the experience for all users.
 In this post, we’ll explore how to improve accessibility in Vue applications using Testing Library and jest-axe.

 Prerequisites